alienzhou/giframe/README.md

 ## Basic Usage

-Support both browsers and NodeJS,
+Support both in browsers and NodeJS,

 ```JavaScript
 import GIFrame from 'giframe';